CelestinaDragoni/open-joystick-display/README.md

 ## License
 BSD License + Attribution (4 Clause)

-Copyright (c) 2019 Open Joystick Display Project, Anthony 'Dragoni' Mattera (RetroWeeb)
+Copyright (c) 2019 Open Joystick Display Project, Anthony Mattera (KernelZechs)

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions